TAX-EXEMPT CREDIT UNIONS

 Supplemental Capital.
 ICBA is adamantly opposed to legislation that would allow the NCUA to issue rules allowing tax-exempt, nonprofit credit unions to raise supplemental capital and, in effect, cease being exclusively member-owned (“mutual”) entities.
-Since their creation, credit unions have been mutual entities serving their members not capital investors.
+Since their creation, credit unions have been mutual entities that serve their members not capital investors.
 This legislation would fundamentally alter the limited, member-oriented character of credit unions which is the basis of their tax exemption.
 Mutual ownership is one of the few structural characteristics that distinguish credit unions from most commercial banks.
 Mutual ownership – along with credit unions’ original mission of serving people of modest means with a common bond among them – was the original justification for their tax exemption.
 Congress long ago removed the tax exempt status of mutual savings banks and should now do the same with regard to credit unions.
 Supplemental capital could fund and exacerbate the recent trend of credit unions’ purchasing community banks.

 Community Reinvestment Act.
 ICBA urges Congress to apply CRA to tax-exempt credit unions in a manner comparable to, and with the same asset size distinctions, as banks and thrifts.
 Multiple studies have indicated that credit unions are not meeting even the fundamental mandate of their charter to serve people of modest means; their members have higher incomes and education levels than bank customers.
 ICBA urges Congress to move towards more regulatory equity by applying CRA standards to all credit unions.